aws-samples/sample-opensearch-ml-rest-api/README.md

 ## Step 1.
 Run the Cloudformation template
 Our template will create the Sagemaker notebook, the IAM roles/policies, Opensearch domain, and S3 bucket on your behalf.
 The rest of the demo will be run from the sagemaker notebook deployed.
+** It can take around 30 min for your stack to complete with all resources fully deployed

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.